allenJynRoyston/cake_test/README.md

 ```

 ### Things I noticed:
-- GET and DELETE for the API work as intended; PUT kicks back a 501 (server error).
-The POST returns a 200 and appears to work, but does not actually create a new entry.
+- GET and DELETE for the API work as intended; PUT kicks back a 501 (server error); POST returns a 200 and appears to work, but does not actually create a new entry.
 I suspect this has something to do with the databases permissions and nothing to do with my end of the code.
+I was able to duplicate the issues on a RESTful client tester via a Chrome extension.

-My API calls can be found in src/components/elements/cakeTable.vue
+- My API calls can be found in src/components/elements/cakeTable.vue

 - Also, I tried to host this project on my Heroku servers, but they're HTTPS and as such do not work with the HTTP endpoints that are provided.